Classroom learning about cryptocurrency and bitcoin

 What is Cryptocurrency?

-Any digital currency that only exists electronically or virtually can be referred to as a cryptocurrency.
-Cryptos are used as a medium of exchange and the transaction is recorded in an online ledger built on blockchain technology.
-The online ledger uses complex hashes (basically encrypted binary of 0s and 1s) to optimize the security of the held digital coins.
+Any digital currency that exists only electronically or virtually can be referred to as a cryptocurrency.
+Cryptos are used as a medium of exchange, and transactions are recorded in an online ledger built on blockchain technology.
+The online ledger uses complex hashes (basically encrypted binary of 0s and 1s) to optimize the security of the digital coins held.

 Bitcoin (BTC) has played a major role in the cryptocurrency world.
 Since its inception in 2009, the digital currency has continually improved and led to the innovation of better and other altcoins (introducing a lot of scam coins as well).
-As of 2023, there are over 10,000 variances of cryptocurrencies, with this list, making some of the popular ones; Ethereum, Dogecoin, Litecoin, Tether, Cardano, and Dogecoin, among many others.
+As of 2025, there are over 10,000 variations of cryptocurrencies, with this list making some of the popular ones: Ethereum, Dogecoin, Litecoin, Tether, Cardano, Dogecoin, and Trump coin among many others.

 As of December 2023, Ether (ETH), which is a cryptocurrency of the Ethereum blockchain platform, has the second-highest value after Bitcoin.
 Ethereum distinguishes itself from Bitcoin because it is a programmable blockchain with much more flexibility.
 The platform offers a marketplace for developers and other merchants to conduct business theoretically fraud-free.
 It is important to note that the supply of Ether is limited to how much can be made a year.
 As for Bitcoin, there is a limit on how much can be created in total in its entire lifespan (hence why Bitcoin is often compared to Gold due to its total limited scarcity).